What is contra dance?

 - Take steps to avoid body odor, but please do not wear fragrances as some people have sensitivities.

 - Do not bring alcohol or dance under the influence.

-- How to manage dizziness: It's natural to get dizzy if you're not used to spinning.
-As you dance more you'll get less and less dizzy.
-Keep your head level and spot somewhere on your partner.
-Swing more slowly.
-You can ask your partner to 'please slow down'.
+- How to manage dizziness: It’s natural to get dizzy if you’re not used to spinning.
+Keep your head level and focus your gaze on your partner.
+You can also ask your partner to ‘please slow down’.
+As you dance more you’ll get less and less dizzy.

-- How to hold hands: Don't squeeze your partners hand (they should be able to move their hand away easily).
-During a swing, leads should place their right hand on their partner's shoulder blade; follows should rest their hand (light!) on their partners shoulder.
-Don't yank your partner, or push them around.
+- How to hold hands: Don’t squeeze your partners hand (they should be able to move their hand away easily).
+During a swing, leads should place their right hand on their partner’s shoulder blade; follows should rest their hand (light!) on their partners shoulder.
+Don’t yank, grab, or push your partner around.

 - How to be a conscientious dancer: Watch where you’re going, and try to keep your arms and elbows close to your body.
 If you run into someone, apologize, check that they’re okay, and then you can both get back to dancing!

 - How to dance to the music: “Better never than late!”
 Each contra move or pattern takes a certain number of beats, and the music repeats with each repeat of the dance.
 Since we’re all moving together, it’s important that we keep time!
 If you miss a pattern, or don’t do it quite right, just move on to the next one instead of trying to fix your mistake.

 - How to be polite: Ask people to dance, don’t just drag them out on the floor.
 Thank your partner after the dance.
 If someone says “no” to a dance, just ask someone else!
 Try to dance with a variety of people.
 Be respectful of people’s personal space.